Skip to main content

 What is RetailNorthstar?

 RetailNorthstar is a connected apparel planning platform that brings design, merchandising, buying, and supply chain into one commercial workflow.
-It covers line planning, Open-to-Buy, assortment planning, buy planning, PO generation, WIP tracking, allocation, and product data management — replacing fragmented spreadsheets and disconnected point tools with a single system built specifically for apparel brands.
+It covers line planning, Open-to-Buy, assortment planning, buy planning, PO generation, WIP tracking, allocation, and product data management — replacing fragmented spreadsheets and disconnected point tools with a single system for apparel, footwear, accessories and bags, home and furniture, beauty, sporting goods, outdoor, toys and games, baby and juvenile, and jewelry and watch brands.

 Who is RetailNorthstar built for?

-RetailNorthstar is built for apparel brands, DTC fashion businesses, and wholesale apparel companies.
-It is designed for merchandising teams, merchandise planners, apparel buyers, and merchandising leaders who manage seasonal collections and multi-channel inventory.
+RetailNorthstar is built for apparel, footwear, accessories and bags, home and furniture, beauty, sporting goods, outdoor, toys and games, baby and juvenile, and jewelry and watch brands — DTC, wholesale, and multi-channel.
+It is designed for merchandising teams, merchandise planners, buyers, and merchandising leaders who manage seasonal collections and multi-channel inventory.

 What is assortment planning?